-Typically the Product Owners and Scrum Masters don’t participate in this workshop – in many cases it is in this workshop where they leadership team figures out what is the mapping between the PO/SM/PM roles and the roles and people in the group.
+Typically the Product Owners and Scrum Masters/Team Coaches don’t participate in this workshop—in many cases, it is in this workshop where the leadership team figures out what is the mapping between the PO/SM/PM roles and the roles and people in the group.

 As the POs, SMs, PMs, are identified they get trained in PO/PM and SAFe Scrum Master workshops.
 When using the “SAFe Invitations” implementation approach these workshops should include vignettes from the implementation workshop such as starting with a pains/why session and gauging confidence level and ROAMing implementation risks towards the end of the training.

 This will help SMs/POs/PMs connect to the vision and feeling more involved in designing the implementation approach.
 This will rally them to join the “guiding coalition” of the group.